Yankees vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Aaron Judge and others are listed when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Friday at 10:10 PM ET.
+Player prop bet options for Freddie Freeman, Aaron Judge and others are available when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!